makrai/notes/rothe1907-pretrained-seq-gen.md

 ## Summary Lengths and Repetitions

 * All models generated summaries of comparable lengths
-  * ROBERTA SHARE produced summaries were closest to the GOLD summaries in lengt
+  * ROBERTA SHARE summaries were closest to the GOLD summaries in length
 * we estimated the percentage of summaries with at least one repetition of rare or content words.
-We discarded the 500 most common words from the model generated and reference summaries, the rests were considered as rare or contnt
+We discarded the 500 most common words from the model generated and reference summaries, the rests were considered as rare/content
-* BERT SHARE and ROBERTA SHARE summaries are unequivocally better than RND 2 GPT
+* BERT SHARE and ROBERTA SHARE summs are unequivocally better than RND 2 GPT
   * in terms of both automatic evaluations (ROUGE) and human evaluation

 # 7 Related Work 12